HidayatRivai2020/Kotlin_for_Android/app/src/main/java/com/example/learnkotlin/android_UI_containers/README.md

 # Containers
 - `Spinner` : Can be clicked or pressed by the user to perform an action
+- `RecyclerView` : Advance version of ListView with improved performance and other benefits

 ## All Button Properties
 - `background` : background color